Skip to content

 Residential Waste Containers

 Residential trash is collected in customer provided cans or bags, not to exceed 32 Gallons in volume capacity.
-Cans must be manufactured for manual collection, no toter or cart style wheeled containers with affixed lids.
+Cans must be manufactured for manual collection, no Toter or cart style wheeled containers with affixed lids.
 Cans must have a fully detachable lid and if wheeled, the maximum diameter allowed is 2″ wheels.
 Please ensure that garbage is properly contained.
 Proper containment prevents animal intrusion, wind swept litter, ground contamination, not to mention extra expense.
 Be especially diligent to contain polystyrene packing material (i.e. packing peanuts), all foam packing materials must be bagged and not left loose in boxes.
 Cat litter must also be bagged and not loose in cans.

 Auto-pay Options